Last Updated on April 15, 2022 by Jim Ferri

 Traditional Musicians and a Professional Irish Legends Storyteller

-One evening in Dublin, we had dinner and more at Ireland’s oldest pub, the 800-year-old Brazen Head, a short walk from the Temple Bar district.
+One evening in Dublin, we had dinner and more at Ireland’s oldest pub.
+It was the 800-year-old Brazen Head, a short walk from the Temple Bar district.
 As I did at every pub we visit, I had an Irish coffee.

 In an upstairs room reserved for us, musicians played traditional Irish music and a professional storyteller from Irish Folk Tours, Johnny Daly, shared Irish legends and history with us.
 That meant more on fairies and leprechauns, as well as events in Ireland’s tumultuous history, from British domination to famine.